-AN ORDINANCE ADOPTING AMENDMENTS TO MARIN COUNTY CODE TITLE 22 (DEVELOPMENT CODE) FOR THE STREAM CONSERVATION AREA FOR SAN GERONIMO VALLEY
+A RESOLUTION RECOMMENDING THAT THE BOARD OF SUPERVISORS ADOPT AN ORDINANCE AMENDING MARIN COUNTY CODE TITLE 22 (DEVELOPMENT CODE) FOR THE STREAM CONSERVATION AREA FOR SAN GERONIMO VALLEY

-WHEREAS, the Marin County Planning Commission recommended that the Marin County Board of Supervisors adopt the amendments to the Marin County Development Code Title 22 (Development Code) herein, to establish zoning and subdivision regulations that govern the development and use of private and public land, buildings, and structures located within the unincorporated areas of Marin County.
-The amendments will modify the Development Code to: (1) establish a new SGV (San Geronimo Valley) combining district in Section 22.14.050, Table 2-11, B-Combining District Development Standards, to apply uniform standards for all zoning districts; (2) amend exemptions for various activities, uses of land, and other improvements in Section 22.06.050 (Exemptions from Land Use Permit Requirements); (3) establish new development standards in Section 22.30.045 (San Geronimo Valley Community Standards) for development located within the Stream Conservation Area and throughout San Geronimo Valley; (4) amend Chapter 22.52 (Site Plan Review) to require Site Plan Review for new development subject to the SGV combining district; and (6) incorporate and amend select technical terms and phrases from the Countywide Plan in Chapter 22.130 (Definitions).
-These amendments apply Stream Conservation Area protections to all perennial, intermittent, and ephemeral streams within San Geronimo Valley; and
+WHEREAS, the Marin County Community Development Agency proposes a set of amendments to the Marin County Development Code Title 22 (Development Code), which establishes zoning and subdivision regulations that govern the development and use of private and public land, buildings, and structures located within the unincorporated areas of Marin County.
+The proposed amendments (Exhibit A) would modify Title 22 (Development Code) for the stream conservation area for the San Geronimo Valley and: (1) establish a new SGV combining district in Section 22.14.050, Table 2-11, B-Combining District Development Standards, to apply uniform standards for all zoning districts within the San Geronimo Valley; (2) amend text of Section 22.06.050 (Exemptions from Land Use Permit Requirements) regarding exemptions for various activities, uses of land, and other improvements; (3) establish new development standards in Section 22.30.045 (San Geronimo Valley Community Standards) for development located both within and outside the stream conservation area within the San Geronimo Valley; (4) amend Chapter 22.52 (Site Plan Review) to require Site Plan Review for new development subject to the SGV (San Geronimo Valley) combining district located within the stream conservation area (5) amend Chapter 22.52 (Site Plan Review) to require Site Plan Review for certain development subject to the SGV (San Geronimo Valley) combining district located outside the stream conservation area; and (6) incorporate and amend select technical terms and phrases from the Countywide Plan in Chapter 22.130 (Definitions).
+The proposed stream conservation area is applicable to all perennial, intermittent, and ephemeral streams within San Geronimo Valley; and